owkin/FLamby/Quickstart.md

 ### Training and evaluation in a pooled setting

-To train and evaluate a model for the pooled Heart Disease dataset, run:
+To train and evaluate a baseline model for the pooled Heart Disease dataset, run:
 ```
 cd flamby/datasets/fed_heart_disease
 python benchmark.py --num-workers-torch 0
 ```

-### Benchmarking, training and evaluation locally and in a FL setting
+### Benchmarking

 The command below allows to reproduce the article's results for a given seed:
 - train a model on the pooled dataset and evaluate it on all test sets (local and pooled)
 - train models on all local datasets and evaluate them on all test sets (local and pooled)
 - evaluate the ensemble of locally trained models on all test sets (local and pooled)
-- train models in a federated way for all FL strategies and evaluate them on all test sets (local and pooled) The config file is present in the repository and holds all necesssary HPs for FL strategies.
+- train models in a federated way for all FL strategies and evaluate them on all test sets (local and pooled)

+The config file is present in the repository (`flamby/config_*.json`) and holds all necesssary HPs for FL strategies.
 The results are stored in the csv file given in the command.

 ```
 cd flamby/benchmarks
-python fed_benchmark.py --config-file-path ../config_results_heart_disease_seed11.json --results-file-path ./test_res_0.csv --seed 0
+python fed_benchmark.py --config-file-path ../config_heart_disease.json --results-file-path ./test_res_0.csv --seed 0
 ```

+### FL training and evaluation

-In order to train and evaluate a model with specific FL strategy and hyperparameters one can run:
+In order to train and evaluate a model with specific FL strategy and hyperparameters, one can run the following command (in this case the strategy specific HPs in the config file are ignored and the HPs used are either input in the command or take the default values given in the strategy class definition):

 ```
-python fed_benchmark.py --strategy FedProx --mu 0.001 --learning_rate 3. --config-file-path ../config_results_heart_disease_seed11.json --results-file-path ./test_res1.csv --seed 1
+python fed_benchmark.py --strategy FedProx --mu 1.0 --learning_rate 0.05 --config-file-path ../config_heart_disease.json --results-file-path ./test_res1.csv --seed 1
 ```